Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 - `gclid`
 - `fbclid`

-Using the default configuration, these are tracked at the start of each session.
-This means when a user navigates back to the page through a campaign while the previous session is still valid, the newer campaign is not tracked.
+Using the default configuration, these properties are tracked at the start of each session.
+This means when a user navigates back to the page through a campaign while the previous session is still valid, the newer campaign isn't tracked.

-If one prefers to track new campaigns mid-session, Amplitude can be configured to capture new campaigns, regardless of the state of the user session.
+If you prefer to track new campaigns mid-session, you can configure Amplitude to capture new campaigns, regardless of the state of the user session.
 This effectively expires the previous session and creates a new session, but only if new attribution data is found.
 If the same attribution data is found, then no attribution data is tracked and default session expiration policy is applied.
-This can be done by setting `attribution.trackNewCampaigns` to `true`.
+You can also do this by setting `attribution.trackNewCampaigns` to `true`.
 By default this is set to `false`.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {